BVLC/caffe/examples/imagenet/readme.md

     ./resume_training.sh

-where in the script `caffe_imagenet_train_1000.solverstate` is the solver state snapshot that stores all necessary information to recover the exact solver state (including the parameters, momentum history, etc).
+where in the script `imagenet_train_1000.solverstate` is the solver state snapshot that stores all necessary information to recover the exact solver state (including the parameters, momentum history, etc).

 Parting Words
 -------------

 Hope you liked this recipe!
 Many researchers have gone further since the ILSVRC 2012 challenge, changing the network architecture and/or finetuning the various parameters in the network.
-The recent ILSVRC 2013 challenge suggests that there are quite some room for improvement. **Caffe allows one to explore different network choices  more easily, by simply writing different prototxt files** - isn't that exciting?
+**Caffe allows one to explore different network choices  more easily, by simply writing different prototxt files** - isn't that exciting?

-And since now you have a trained network, check out how to use it: [Running Pretrained ImageNet](../../getting_pretrained_models.html).
-This time we will use Python, but if you have wrappers for other languages, please kindly send a pull request!
+And since now you have a trained network, check out how to use it with the Python interface: [Running Pretrained ImageNet](../../getting_pretrained_models.html).